 A 16th-century pub with two bars, both with inglenook fireplaces.
 The main bar to the left includes a snug and the restaurant to the right has part of an original wattle and daub wall displayed behind glass.
 A covered and heated patio opens onto the garden, with additional tables outside the front of the pub.
 The varied menu includes takeaways and Sunday roasts.
 A popular jazz music evening is held first Thursday in month.
-Every other Sunday evenings are quiz nights.
+Alternate Sunday evenings are quiz nights.
 Ramblers are welcome.

 - Duke of Wellington Birling Road Ryarsh ME19 5LS (01732) 842318

 A very large riverside restaurant/pub on several floor levels with cosy seating areas of various sizes.The usual Beefeater value meals are served.
 There is disabled entry and doors open on to the wide towpath by the River Medway.
 Access throughout the ground floor is by means of ramps.
 Allington Lock and The Museum of Kent Life are close by.
 Accommodation is available in the adjacent Premier Inn.